cardboardcode/demos/logging_demo/README.md

 ## **Verify**

-The following similar terminal output should be observed:
+The following similar terminal output should be observed when running `ros2 run logging_demo logging_demo_main`:

 ```bash
 [INFO] [1658673666.816515284] [logger_usage_demo]: Timer callback called (this will only log once)